Last updated on December 5, 2025

 Worst Fears | Illustration by Eric Deschamps

-Cheap binders are as plentiful, if not more so, than good binders.
+Cheap binders are more plentiful than good binders.
 They damage pretty easily with scratches showing up after just a few days of use and the rings usually bend pretty easily or the spine might start to fall apart.

 I used to use an office binder with pages I bought to fill it.
 The pages helped more than the binder did since the binder started falling apart after just a month.
 So unless it’s a high-quality binder, I’d avoid any DIY solutions.
 Always keep in mind that a cheap binder with poor design and quality can leave your cards susceptible to the same damages that they’d get just lying around.